20+ Best Tips on Time Management for College Students [Shared by Experts]

 Make a plan

-Alex Strathdee, Co-Founder at inPerson, Author of “Experience Over Degree
+Alex Strathdee, Co-Founder at inPerson, Author of “Experience Over Degree“ |

 Planning hack: the to-do calendar.

 Instead of creating a laundry list of things to do, schedule blocks on Google Calendar to complete those tasks.
 This way, you’re not just deciding what you need to do but already set time aside to get those things done.
-You’ll automatically get a reference for what you’ll be able to get done in the time you have and not over-commit yourself.”
+You’ll automatically get a reference for what you’ll be able to get done in the time you have and not over-commit yourself.” |

 Establish routines

-Stress & Workplace Resilience Coach
+Brittany Finkelstein, Stress & Workplace Resilience Coach |

 One of the easiest things you can do to gain back time is re-order when you do things.

 It’s little stuff that adds up and makes life feel simpler and less frustrating.
 Rinse out your blender right after using it instead of having a 3-minute scrub session later.
 Pick out clothes the night before when you’re not delirious and slow.
 Pitch stray trash and papers from your bag each night (3 seconds) instead of digging through an increasingly jumbled mess followed by a lengthy cleaning session.
+Part of what makes us feel strapped for time isn’t just the hours in the day (which this method does help with); it’s also feeling enraged by the tiny paper cuts of irritation and inconvenience that can accumulate throughout the day. |

 Identify your productive triggers

-Business Coach at True Azimuth, Author of “Make Time Your Superhero Power!
+Scott Graham, Business Coach at True Azimuth, Author of “Make Time Your Superhero Power!“ |

 Most people focus on time wasters, but productive triggers are more important.

 Productive triggers are those things that motivate you to work harder and stick to your plans and schedules.
 These also include the activities and habits that make you more productive and bring you closer to your goals.
 One person may be driven to meet deadlines when working under pressure with a terror boss looking over their shoulder.
 Another may feel more inspired when working with an understanding and helpful boss in a fun and laid-back environment.
+You need to figure out what your productive triggers are if you’re not yet aware of them.
+Then you’ll be able to evaluate your problem areas and master your time. |

 Block some cources

-Teacher, Founder at Test Prep Nerds.
-If our SAT guide is not enough, feel free to check Kristine’s blogs or her interview to ESL Authority.
+Kristine Thorndyke, Teacher, Founder at Test Prep Nerds.
+If our SAT guide is not enough, feel free to check Kristine’s blogs or her interview to ESL Authority. |

 I recommend signing up for classes as soon as the registrar is open for you to select your courses and their times so that you have the greatest amount of options as to when you take your classes.

 Decide what are the best times for you to realistically attend every class and lab.
 If you are not a morning person, then, by all means, do not book 8AM classes.
 The same goes for those who may have regular evening obligations where you will catch yourself considering skipping a class to attend a meet-and-greet or networking event.
+College students have a lot more freedom in choice, meaning they can choose whether or not they attend lectures and classes, especially those that do not include attendance in the grade.
+This makes it significantly more important to book classes that you know work well in your schedule and that you won’t stop going to. |

 Ask for help